ActivFORMS: A Formally-Founded Model-Based Approach to Engineer Self-Adaptive Systems

 \section{Conclusions and Future Work}

-Guaranteeing that a self-adaptive system behaves correctly and ensures the adaptation goals is challenging since these systems need to handle uncertainties at runtime with time and resource constraints.
-To tackle this challenge, we presented ActivFORMS (Active FORmal Models for Self-adaptation), a model-driven approach for engineering self-adaptive systems.
-ActivFORMS contributes to the state of the art an approach that provides: 1) correctness of the feedback loop behavior with respect to a set of correctness properties by direct execution of formally verified models of the feedback loop using a reusable virtual machine, 2) efficient guarantees that adaptation options are selected that guide the system to realize its adaptation goals with a required level of accuracy and confidence using statistical model checking at runtime, and 3) basic support for changing adaptation goals on-the-fly and updating of verified feedback loop models that meet the new goals.
-We presented a concrete tool-supported instance of ActivFORMS, called ActivFORMSi.
-ActivFORMSi comes with a set of reusable templates to specify and verify MAPE-based feedback loops, and it offers a trusted virtual machine to execute the models at runtime to realize adaptation, it applies runtime statistical model checking to make adaptation decisions with a required level of accuracy and confidence, and it offers basic support for on-the-fly updates of adaptation goals and feedback loop models using a trusted online update manager.
-We complement the guarantees provided at the level of the feedback loop model with validation of the system to demonstrate that the system requirements are effectively realized.
-To that end, we evaluated the ActivFORMS instance for a real world IoT application deployed at KU Leuven.
-The test results demonstrate that ActivFORMSi realizes the stakeholder goals for a realistic IoT setup with 15 motes that is subject to different types of uncertainties.
-Scalability tests show that ActivFORMSi scales well to setups of a realistic IoT system with up to 25 motes, which cannot be handled by a state of the art exhaustive runtime quantitative verification approach.
+Engineering trustworthy self-adaptive system is challenging since these systems need to handle uncertainties at runtime with time and resource constraints.
+To tackle this challenge, we presented ActivFORMS, a reusable model-driven approach for engineering self-adaptive systems, along with ActivFORMS-ta, a concrete instance.
+The approach provides: 1) correctness of the feedback loop model with respect to a set of correctness properties that are preserved by direct execution of formally verified model using a reusable virtual machine, 2) efficient guarantees that adaptation options are selected that guide the system to realize its adaptation goals with a required level of accuracy and confidence using statistical model checking at runtime, and 3) basic support for on-the-fly changing adaptation goals and updating of verified feedback loop models that meet the new goals.
+ActivFORMS-ta comes with a set of reusable model templates to specify and verify MAPE-based feedback loops, it offers a trusted virtual machine to execute the models to realize adaptation, it applies runtime statistical model checking to make efficient adaptation decisions, and it offers basic support for on-the-fly updates of adaptation goals and feedback loop models using a trusted online update manager.
+We successfully validated ActivFORMS-ta for a real-world IoT application.